GameFoundry/bsf/Documentation/Manuals/Native/User/colliders.md

  - Box - The surface is a box with custom width/height/depth
  - Sphere - The surface is a sphere with a radius
  - Capsule - The surface is a capsule with a radius and a height
- - Mesh - The surface is represented by custom geometry using with a triangle mesh
+ - Mesh - The surface is represented by custom geometry using a triangle mesh

 # Plane collider
 Represented by @ref bs::CPlaneCollider "PlaneCollider" component.
 Use @ref bs::CPlaneCollider::setNormal "CPlaneCollider::setNormal()" to provide the direction in which the plane is oriented in, and @ref bs::CPlaneCollider::setDistance "CPlaneCollider::setDistance()" to provide an offset along that direction.
 Using these two properties you can position and orient a plane anywhere in the scene.